TheLabbeLab/ShellScripts/README.md

-The Shel Scripts require for running gaussian and kinbot
+The Shel Scripts require for running gaussian kinbot and mess.